 Now on to the curtains.
 I was inspired by these curtains that I saw on Pinterest to do three black stripes in different widths along the top portion of the curtain.
 I chose black because I wanted it to tie in with the frames on the wall as well as the fireplace doors.
 Here are the supplies I used:

 - Black satin ribbon in 1 1/2 in, 7/8 in, and 5/8 in

 - Damp cloth

 That’s right!
 This is a completely no-sew project!
 I started with the 1 1/2 in ribbon and lined it up with the seam under the pocket on the curtain.
 Because the ribbon was wide I used two strips of the stitch witchery.
 Stitch witchery is incredibly easy to use.
-All you do is place the stitch witchery between the ribbon and the curtain, cover with a damp cloth, then press a hot iron on top of it for 10 seconds.
+All you do is place the stitch witchery between the ribbon and the curtain, cover it with a damp cloth, then press a hot iron on top of it for 10 seconds.
 That’s it!
 Just make sure that your cloth stays damp enough to make steam.

-Make sure to leave an inch or so overhang on each end in order to wrap it around to the back of the curtain.
-After I had finished the last row with the 5/8 in ribbon, I flipped the curtains over and wrapped the excess ribbon around to the back and secured it with more stitch witchery.
+Make sure to leave an inch or so overhang on each end in order to wrap it around the back of the curtain.
+After I had finished the last row with the 5/8 in ribbon, I flipped the curtains over and wrapped the excess ribbon around to the back, and secured it with more stitch witchery.

 As you can see the curtains came out great!
 I love how they add just a little sophistication without really demanding any attention.
 I wanted the fireplace to stay the main focal point of the room.